Ismail1500/Ismail1500/README.md

 - 👋 Hi, I’m Ismail shaikh
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning BE in computer engg from savitribai phule pune university
+- 🌱 Currently I’m pursuing BE in computer engg from savitribai phule pune university.